|Pat O'Conner||President & Chief Executive Officer|

 Stone is responsible for creating and managing new business leads for Minor League Baseball.
 He is tasked with supporting the strategic outreach efforts in the quest to elevate MiLB's commercial profile and success in the marketplace.

 Stone joined Minor League Baseball in May 2016.
-He joined the team with over six years of experience across a number of industry-leading agencies, including Wasserman, CCA and Octagon.
+He joined the team with over six years of experience across a number of industry-leading agencies, including Wasserman, CAA and Octagon.

 A native of New York, Smith received his Bachelor of Arts from Williams College, where he was a four-year letterman on the men's baseball team.
 He resides in St. Petersburg, Florida.